OFFLINE MEDICINE DATABASE

 Availability

-Offline SPC documentation runs in the iOS mobile app.
-Minimum system version is iOS 17.0; on-demand translation through the Apple Translation Framework requires iOS 18.0 or newer.
-The feature is part of the standard toolset — no separate subscription — and it starts working as soon as you sign in.
+Offline SmPC documentation works in the iOS mobile app.
+The minimum system version is iOS 17.0, and on-demand translation through the Apple Translation Framework requires iOS 18.0 or newer.
+The feature is part of the standard toolset and does not require an additional subscription — it works as soon as you sign in.

-Technical details and the full list of supported sections are on the Offline SPC documentation feature page.
+Technical details and the full list of supported sections are on the Offline SmPC documentation feature page.

-Download mojApteczka on the App Store and keep a clinical database of 8 000 medicines in your pocket — regardless of signal.
+Download mojApteczka on the App Store and keep a clinical database of 8 000 medicines in your pocket — whether or not you have signal.

-Questions about SPC documentation or other mojApteczka features?
+Questions about SmPC documentation or other mojApteczka features?
 Write to us at kontakt@mojapteczka.pl.

 Frequently asked questions

-What is the difference between SPC and the patient leaflet?
+What is the difference between an SmPC and a patient information leaflet?

-The patient leaflet (PIL) uses plain language and contains simplified information for everyday use.
-The SPC (Summary of Product Characteristics, called ChPL in Poland) is the official pharmaceutical document approved by the regulator and written for healthcare professionals.
-It holds precise data on the active substance, dosing, contraindications, interactions, and adverse reactions — significantly more than a PIL.
+The patient information leaflet (PIL) is written in plain language and contains simplified information for everyday use.
+The SmPC (summary of product characteristics, called ChPL in Poland) is the official pharmaceutical document approved by the regulator and written for healthcare professionals.
+It contains precise data on the active substance, dosage, contraindications, interactions, and adverse reactions — far more than a PIL.

 How much space does the full database take on my phone?

 The full compressed database is about 35 MB.
-Data is split into ATC therapeutic groups and downloaded progressively in the background.
+The data is split into ATC therapeutic groups and downloaded gradually in the background.
 After the first sync, updates are incremental — only groups with changed documentation are fetched, so each refresh uses minimal data.

 Is the documentation available in languages other than Polish?

-Source data is stored in Polish only — that cuts the database size fourfold.
-When your device language is not Polish, every SPC section shows a "Translate" button.
+Source data is stored only in Polish — this keeps the database four times smaller.
+When your device language is not Polish, every SmPC section shows a "Translate" button.
 Translation happens locally via the Apple Translation Framework (iOS 18+) without sending data to any external server.

-The data is extracted from the official ChPL documents published by URPL (the Polish Office for Registration of Medicinal Products). mojApteczka parses them into structured form so all nine clinical sections are available as expandable cards on the medicine page.
+The data is extracted from the official ChPL documents published by URPL (the Office for Registration of Medicinal Products). mojApteczka converts them into a structured format so all nine clinical sections are available as expandable cards on the medicine page.

-Does SPC documentation replace a consultation with a doctor or pharmacist?
+Does SmPC documentation replace advice from a doctor or pharmacist?

-No. The documentation is informational.
-A disclaimer appears every time you open an SPC section.
-SPC is a tool for quick fact-checking, not a substitute for speaking with a specialist — if anything is unclear, consult your doctor or pharmacist.
+No. The documentation is for information only.
+A disclaimer appears every time you open an SmPC section.
+An SmPC is a tool for quickly checking facts, not a substitute for speaking with a specialist — if anything is unclear, always consult your doctor or pharmacist.